Research project / business internship

 Epidemiology project | 65 | 46 weeks |

-After finishing his/her research project the student is capable of:
+After finishing the research project you are capable of:

 - Translating a life sciences problem into a relevant research question, suitable for research development or product design.